 Who is this course for?

 Assuming you do not have any particular expertise in Scottish history, religion, or culture, you absolutely MUST have a strong interest in history and an additional appreciation for architecture, religion, and archaeology to name a few areas.
 You need to be a bit of a history geek!

 You must also realize this is not a trip where you snap pictures out the bus windows or spend an hour or two in a museum three times a week.
 You will be at the sites almost daily, usually in the rain, possibly in the snow, always in the wind, taking pictures and making observations.
-Because of this, there will be some light walking to get to and around some of the places we are going, and you will certainly be wet for a good portion of the trip.
-If you are not an “outdoor person,” you may wish to look elsewhere for a Jan Term class.
+Because of this, there will be some walking to get to and around some of the places we are going, and you will certainly be wet for a good portion of the trip.
+If you are not an “outdoor person” or you have significant mobility challenges, you may wish to look elsewhere for a Jan Term class.